-The following apply to any report or complaint of discrimination that has been filed under this policy, except for formal complaints of Title IX sexual harassment possible unlawful sex discrimination (including sex-based harassment) or prohibited retaliation under Title IX, (which are instead subject to the dismissal and appeal provisions of the grievance process that the District has adopted for such complaints):
+The following apply to any report or complaint of discrimination that has been filed under this policy, except for formal complaints of Title IX sexual harassment (which are instead subject to the dismissal and appeal provisions of the grievance process that the District has adopted for such complaints):

-1. At least one of the following administrators, acting in consultation as needed with District legal counsel, must authorize the dismissal or other alternative disposition of a report or complaint due to a lack of timeliness: District Administrator, Director of Student Services.
+1. At least one of the following administrators, acting in consultation as needed with District legal counsel, must authorize the dismissal or other alternative disposition of a report or complaint due to a lack of timeliness:

-Jason Knott, District Administrator

-School District of Pittsville, 5459 Elementary Avenue, Suite 2, Pittsville, WI 54466
+Rodney Figueroa, District Administrator School District of Pittsville, 5459 Elementary Avenue, Suite 2, Pittsville, WI 54466 715-884-6694 figuerod@pittsville.k12.wi.us

-715-884-6694 knottjas@pittsville.k12.wi.us

-2. Any actual party in interest to the allegations raised by the report or complaint (i.e., any alleged victim or any a person alleged to subjected to or alleged to be responsible for prohibited conduct) may appeal a decision authorized to dismiss the complaint under the previous paragraph to the District Administrator.
-Or, if the District Administrator authorized the initial decision to dismiss the complaint, the party may request reconsideration.
+2. Any actual party in interest to the allegations raised by the report or complaint (i.e., any alleged victim or any person alleged to be responsible for the discrimination) may appeal a decision authorized under the previous paragraph to the District Administrator.
+Or, if the District Administrator authorized the initial decision, the party may request reconsideration.